-- wait 20-30 minutes with ignition off.
+- Wait 20-30 minutes with the ignition off.
 This ensures the car is out of a diagnostic mode

-Unfortunately, sometimes it might be the case that the ECUs have only partially stored such coding settings which have not been completely installed by the manufacturer.
+Sometimes it might be the case that the ECUs have only partially stored such coding settings which have not been completely installed by the manufacturer.
 We cannot check whether the manufacturer has completed the function in a certain ECU version but we always test all the installed codings on several vehicles by ourselves and in BETA versions on some customers' vehicles before the release.
-Therefore, this coding is unfortunately not possible on your vehicle, because your vehicle does not have the coding completely.

 If the coding you are looking for is not listed on our website, we will gladly include it as a suggestion for possible future coding enhancements/updates.
-Feel free to submit your suggestion at: https://carly.zendesk.com/hc/en-us/requests/new
+Feel free to submit your suggestion via this contact form.

 We are confident this information will help you to solve your questions.
 In case you need more info please get in touch with our team here.